-initialization is the address of the entry point called by rtems_io_initialize to initialize is the address of the entry point called by rtems_io_read.

-a device driver and its associated devices.
+initialization is the address of the entry point called by rtems_io_initialize to initialize a device driver and its associated devices.

 open is the address of the entry point called by rtems_io_open.

 close is the address of the entry point called by rtems_io_close.